 First aid in many diving accidents requires the supply of oxygen.
 Here we will learn how to operate oxygen equipment with the necessary precautions.
-This course does not require to be a diver but participants must have the First Aid specialty.
+This course does not require to be a diver.

-Here we offer the necessary knowledge for safe wreck diving, including the possibility of going inside, depending on the wreck’s characteristics and mantaining safety.
+Here we offer the necessary knowledge for safe wreck diving, including the possibility of going inside, depending on the wreck’s characteristics and maintaining safety.

 It is an initiation to deep diving, for those people who want to go deeper, staying safe and learning by steps under supervision.